MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/authentication-oauth-live-connect.md

 > [!IMPORTANT]
 > Starting August 1st, 2021 we will require multi-factor authentication for all users who sign in through a third-party application that uses the Bing Ads API, Content API, and Hotel APIs.
+>
-> You must update your application to use the new ```msads.manage``` scope via the [Microsoft identity platform endpoint](authentication-oauth-identity-platform.md).
+> You must update your application to use the new ```msads.manage``` scope (coming soon) via the [Microsoft identity platform endpoint](authentication-oauth-identity-platform.md).
 All application developers must take action to use the new scope.
 >
 > Prior to MFA enforcement the [Microsoft identity platform endpoint](authentication-oauth-identity-platform.md) supports the ```ads.manage``` scope.
 Access tokens that you acquire for users via the ads.manage scope will no longer be authenticated.
 >